wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-bi/data-analytics-microsoft/includes/4-tasks.md

 Power BI consists of many components, including reports, dashboards, workspaces, datasets, and more.
 As a data analyst, you are responsible for the management of these Power BI assets, overseeing the sharing and distribution of items, such as reports and dashboards, and ensuring the security of Power BI assets.

 Apps can be a valuable distribution method for your content and allow easier management for large audiences.
-This feature also allows you have custom navigation experiences and link to other assets within your organization to complement your reports.
+This feature also allows you to have custom navigation experiences and link to other assets within your organization to complement your reports.

 The management of your content helps to foster collaboration between teams and individuals.
 Sharing and discovery of your content is important for the right people to get the answers that they need.
 It is also important to help ensure that items are secure.
 You want to make sure that the right people have access and that you are not leaking data past the correct stakeholders.